 You and your fiancé(e) must have met each other in person at least once within the two years leading up to your petition.
 You will need to provide proof of this meeting with evidence such as photographs, hotel reservations, plane tickets, etc.

 NOTE: Phone conversations, social media chatting, video calls, and other meetings by electronic means will not count as meeting in person.
 However, you may request a waiver for the “meeting in person requirement” if you can show that meeting your fiancé(e) in person would:

 - Violate strict customs of your fiancé(e)’s foreign culture; or

 - Result in extreme hardship to you, the U.S. citizen sponsor.

 As part of the eligibility criteria, you will need to sign an affidavit of support showing your readiness and financial ability to provide your foreign fiancé(e) with the needed financial support.
 The affidavit of support document for the K-1 visa is officially known as the I-134.
 In the form, your income must indicate your ability to provide for yourself, your sponsored fiancé(e), and any other dependent member of your household.

-However, if you live in Alaska or Hawaii, the amount is $26,412 and $24,325 respectively, and the cost for any additional person is $6,912 and $6,350 respectively.
+However, if you live in Alaska or Hawaii, the amount is $27,450 and $25,260 respectively for a household of 3 members.
+The cost for any additional person is $5,680 and $5,220 respectively.
 This is due to the higher cost of living in those two states.
-Here is the full details of income requirement for K-1 visa sponsor.
+Here are the full details of the income requirements for a K-1 visa sponsor.